 A: The only times you will need money is if you are interested in purchasing gifts to bring back for family/friends or food at the airport.
 You shouldn’t need more than $100 at the most for those reasons.

-Q: Why do you request that women wear dresses/skirts?
+Q: Why do you request that women wear dresses/skirts outside of the orphanage?

 A: While in Haiti with GVCM you will not go hungry!
 GVCM has hired a cook to focus solely on the teams which sacrifice time, energy and money to come to serve alongside us.
-Nana (the cook) is talented and beautiful inside and out.
-We cannot wait for you to meet her.
+You will eat many local Haitian dishes, some of which are slightly modified to appeal more to the American palate.

 You will be fed three meals a day in the cafeteria.
-For breakfast, she normally serves either Haitian eggs (which you will die for once you eat them) or pancakes.
+For breakfast, our cook Nana normally serves either Haitian eggs (eggs with some spice) or pancakes.
 Lunch is usually some type of sandwich or hot dogs and fries.
 Sometimes there is a soup.
-Dinner is my favorite meal, and the one Nana usually goes all out for!
+Dinner is the meal Nana usually goes all out for!
 Spaghetti, LOTS of Rice and Beans, a yummy vegetable and goat (yes, goat), always paired with some type of side: fried plantains, fried okra,

-We will have a water tower and coffee station in our room, along with the option of Nana’s coffee (soooo good) in the morning and coke for lunch and dinner.
+Bring water from your room and we will have the option of Nana’s coffee (soooo good) in the morning and soft drinks for some other meals.

 Q: Can you explain the safety precautions GVCM takes?